Block belief propagation algorithm for two-dimensional tensor networks: Introduction

-A first attempt to use BP to approximate TN contraction was presented in \cRefs{AlkabetzArad2021, ref:sahu2022-BP}.
-When applied with the imaginary time evolution to PEPS, it was shown to be equivalent to the simple-update algorithm\cc{AlkabetzArad2021}, in which the environment is approximated in a separable, mean-field way\cc{JiangXiang2008}.
+A first attempt to use BP to approximate TN contraction was presented in \cRefs{AlkabetzArad2021, SahuSwingle2022}.
+When applied with the imaginary time evolution (ITE) to PEPS, it was shown to be equivalent to the simple-update algorithm\cc{AlkabetzArad2021}, in which the environment is approximated in a separable, mean-field way\cc{JiangXiang2008}.
 In this work we present a generalization of the BP algorithm of \cRef{AlkabetzArad2021}, which we call \emph{block belief propagation} (blockBP).
 The algorithm partitions the system into non-overlapping blocks of spins, and uses the framework of \cRef{AlkabetzArad2021} to define BP messages between these blocks.
 From the converged messages one can obtain an approximation of the local environment of every block, which is far superior to the mean-field environment of the original BP, since the loops within each block are accounted for.
-We benchmark our algorithm on the 2D Heisenberg model and transverse Ising model, where we show that it can reach similar precision to current state-of-the-art methods\cc{fn1}.
-Importantly, we show that our approach can be easily parallelized, thus leading to a much higher computational efficiency compared to state-of-the-art methods.
+We benchmark our algorithm on the 2D Heisenberg model and transverse Ising model, where we show that it can reach similar precision to current state-of-the-art methods.
+Importantly, we show that our approach can be easily parallelized, thus leading to a much higher computational efficiency compared to other tensor-network-based state-of-the-art methods.
 Furthermore, we also demonstrate that the same algorithm can be readily used both for finite systems and infinite systems with translational invariance.
-Lastly, given the structure of the algorithm, we can readily use it for different unit cells, and can potentially be applied to systems with different geometries.
+Lastly, the algorithm can be applied to different unit cells and systems with different geometries.
+As such, blockBP might also be potentially used in quantum chemistry problems with less regular structures\cc{molecular_electronic_structure_theory}.